sec0uth/brick-abode-project-interview/README.md

 $ podman-compose run ansible-dev
 ```

+### Production

-For running the production image you need to configure an inventory and a configuration file.
+You need to configure an inventory and a configuration file.
 You can use the example configuration at `ansible-config.yml.example`.

 As an example, the following configuration create two users: